How do interior designers help clients visualize their home, before they commit to buying anything? We call it The Design Presentation.

 Giving two or three budgetary plans is a win-win situation because it gives the client a lot of control on how the money is spent and gives the designer the options we need to create something really special within the constraints of that budget.

-What to Keep, What to Re-Purpose and What to Discard: Making these three decisions may sound difficult but I really enjoy this part of the process.
-Utilizing furniture from different eras truly makes a project more special.
-Nothing is more boring than everything being purchased from one place in time.
+Making these three decisions may sound difficult but I really enjoy this part of the process.
+Utilizing furniture from different eras truly makes a project more special, so that everything isn’t being purchased from one place in time.
 That’s one of the reasons I love including vintage or antique pieces in all of my projects.
-A home will evolve better (have a timeless appearance) if you furnish it with a blend of era’s and styles.
+A home will evolve better (have a timeless appearance) if you furnish it with a blend of eras and styles.
 It requires an artistic flair to pull it off but if you have the knack for visualizing things, do give this a try.

 In choosing furniture to keep, re-purpose and discard you first decide which things you absolutely love.
 If it has an important appellation or sentimental value, it should be placed so it’s appreciated often.
 Keep (and place first) all the pieces you love the most.
 Second, re-purpose the remaining pieces by placing them in less important areas like guest rooms and the den.
 Third, whatever is leftover (the least favored, least valuable pieces) can be consigned or given to a younger sibling or child at college.